College of Humanities & Behavioral Sciences

 6. Official transcripts of all undergraduate (including community college) and graduate work

 - Please note that the minimum allowable Graduate GPA is 3.5

-- Please also note that only applicants who have received a Master’s degree from a regionally accredited institution of higher education, in a human services field, where they provided face-to-face counseling services for at least a total of 60 hours, working with multiple clients, under the supervision of an appropriately credentialed professional are eligible for admission, except under unusual circumstances (please direct inquiries to the Program Director about whether such circumstances may exist for you).
+- Please also note that only applicants who have received a Master’s degree from a regionally accredited institution of higher education, in a human services field, where they provided face-to-face counseling services under the supervision of an appropriately credentialed professional are eligible for admission.

 - Reference forms without a letter will not count toward the three required references